 My mum grew up in the UK in the 1950s, and she has told me about the epidemics — kids in polio leg braces and iron lungs.
 I’ve walked through numerous English graveyards filled with tiny headstones marked “consumption” (tuberculosis).
 According to Dr. Harvey Marcovitch, pediatrician and editor of Archives of Disease in Childhood, “infant mortality has fallen by a remarkable 79% in the past 50 years…[and] by far the greatest advance in reducing deaths and serious illnesses in children has been the development of vaccination.”

-It is a Western, incredibly privileged, and quite selfish decision to choose not to vaccinate — you are choosing to risk the lives of so many vulnerable children who are not as privileged or as healthy as yours.
+It is a Western, incredibly privileged, and quite selfish decision to choose not to vaccinate, similar to the decision not to wear a mask.
+In doing so, you are choosing to risk the lives of so many vulnerable people who are not as privileged or as healthy as you or your children.
 The Independent reports that “each year, around 2 million children die from vaccine-preventable diseases.”
 Parents in Africa line up all day to get the vaccinations they know will keep their children safe.
 It is thanks to vaccinations that we no longer see TB or diphtheria on a dangerous scale in the West.
 That said, if we continue to allow vaccination rates to drop too low, we will see epidemics rise again.

 Modern medicine is a wonderful thing if used discerningly.
 So to all the vaccination objectors out there, as a fellow mother, I’m asking you: Please do your research.
 Don’t just read the articles that fit what you already think.
 Read the ones you disagree with, the ones that support vaccination as a way to keep our kids — all of them, not just the rich healthy ones — safe.
 Sure, pharmaceutical companies commissioned some of these studies, and sure, they just want to sell their products.
 But many, many of the studies I link to in this article and countless others are independent, evidence-based, peer-reviewed, and proven.